-APARTMENT BUILDING: A building containing three or more dwelling units, but does not include a row dwelling.
+APARTMENT BUILDING means a building containing three or more dwelling units, but does not include a row dwelling or a single dwelling with a subsidiary apartment.

-APPLICANT: A person who has applied to an authority for an approval or permit to carry out a development.
+APPLICANT means a person who has applied to an authority for an approval or permit to carry out a development.

-APPEAL BOARD: The appropriate Appeal Board established under the Act.
+APPEAL BOARD means the appropriate Appeal Board established under the Act.

-ARTERIAL STREET: The streets in the Planning Area constituting the main traffic arteries of the area and defined as arterial streets or highways in the Municipal Plan or on the Zoning Map.
+ARTERIAL STREET means the streets in the Planning Area constituting the main traffic arteries of the area and defined as arterial streets or highways in the Municipal Plan or on the Zoning Map.

-AUTHORITY: A council, authorized administrator or regional authority.
+AUTHORITY means a council, authorized administrator or regional authority.